Jbleezy/BO1-Reimagined/README.md

 * If an enemy player assisted in getting a player down, the player will gain 5% of the player's points who downed
 * When a enemy player bleeds out, players gain 10% of their current points
 * COTD: director spawns 2 random powerdowns
+* Removed all normal powerups except for Fire Sale
+* Fire Sale: makes traps cost 10 points
+* Powerups replaced by powerdowns: powerups that do negative effects but don't effect the team that grabs the powerup
+* Clip Unload Powerdown: unloads players' clips of the weapon they are currently holding
+* Half Damage Powerdown: players do half damage to zombies for 30 seconds
+* Half Points Powerdown: players earn half points for 30 seconds
+* Punishment Points Powerdown: players lose a random amount of points between 500 and 2500 points
+* Slow Down Powerdown: Players move slower for 30 seconds
+* Meat Powerup

 #### Grief
 * Win by surviving a round while all the enemies are dead